 Kitchener-Waterloo-Cambridge Housing Market Report

-- Average home prices in the Kitchener-Waterloo-Cambridge Region increased by 1.3% monthly while increasing by 4.1% annually to $799,008.
+- Average home prices in the Kitchener-Waterloo-Cambridge Region decreased by 3.6% annually to $789,154.
+They are unchanged from last month.

 Kitchener-Waterloo-Cambridge Housing Market Overview